When you reference or deploy an artifact, such as a task script file, you must include this information:

 The common namespace is used for artifacts that are published by TetraScience.
 Members of all organizations have read access to the artifacts in the common namespace.

 The client namespace indicates the artifact was published by TetraScience for a client.
-The client namespace is appended with one or more orgSlugs, which indicate which organization and department(s) have access to artifacts.
+The client namespace must be appended with one or more orgSlugs, which indicate which organization and department(s) have access to artifacts.
 The nomenclature is: ‘client-org1’ where ‘org1’ is the organizational slug for an organization.

 For example, if your organization’s slug is named ‘tetra’, the namespace would be ‘client-tetra’.
 You can append one or more extensions (such as, departments): 'client-org1-ext1-extn'.
 (For example: ‘client-tetra-dev-uat’)